John Skey Eustace

-John Skey Eustace (born on 10 August, 1760 in Flushing, Queens, who died in Newburgh, New York on 25 August 1805) was a mercurial figure who was a veteran of both the American and French Revolutionary Wars.
-He was a revolutionary soldier, colonel of the Continental Army (1781), and maréchal de camp in the French Revolutionary Army between 1792 and 1793.
-In 1794 he supported the Batavian revolution.
-In February 1797 he was expelled from France.
-He was arrested in Dover and ordered to leave England.
-He then travelled via Rotterdam to New York.
+John Skey Eustace (10 August 1760 in Flushing, Province of New York, British America – 25 August 1805 in Newburgh, New York) was an officer and a veteran of both the American and French Revolutionary Wars.
+A mercurial figure, Eustace was a revolutionary soldier, colonel of the Continental Army (1781), and maréchal de camp in the French Revolutionary Army between 1792 and 1793.
+In 1794 he supported the Batavian revolution and was arrested for a short time.
+In February 1797 he was expelled from France, suspected of spying for the British.
+He was arrested in Dover for his advice to the Dutch revolutionaries and subsequently expelled from England, after which he traveled to America and retired in New York.
 Eustace regularly published his official and private correspondence.
-Eustace was close to and corresponded with several of the Founding Fathers, however also regarded as a political adventurer and having a doubtful purpose and character.
+Eustace was close to and corresponded with several of the Founding Fathers, however he was also regarded as a political adventurer of doubtful purpose and character.

 Life

 John Skey Eustace was the grandson of Colonel Lauchlin Campbell, a Scottish immigrant living at Campbell Hall, Orange County, New York.
-From 1738-40 Campbell brought 83 families from Scotland to New York at his own expense on the false promise of land grants from the New York colonial governor William Cosby.
+From 1738 to 1740 Campbell brought 83 families from Scotland to New York at his own expense on the false promise of land grants from the New York colonial governor William Cosby.
 His daughter Margaret (1733-1809) was born on Islay (Inner Hebrides) and married at a young age to Dr. John Eustace (1720-1769), a colonial physician and justice of the peace who corresponded with Laurence Stern.
 Around 1764 his father left his family and moved to Wilmington, North Carolina.
 John's sister Kitty had become Lord Dunmore’s mistress when she was still a teenager and he was governor of New York.
 On gaining his post in Virginia in 1771, Dunmore arrived with Kitty’s mother and little brother in tow.
 Eustace grew up in Norfolk, Virginia, where his mother ran a boarding house.
 She was friendly with Thomas Burke.
 Dunmore arranged for young John’s education, first with a tutor and then at the College of William & Mary.

 In late 1775, Dunmore sent Eustace to Boston with a letter to Gen. William Howe recommending him for a post in the British army.
 His travel companion, a British officer, was concealing Lord Dunmore's military plans.
-Somehow the fifteen-year-old ended up being marched to the headquarters of Gen. George Washington, the opposing commander-in-chief.
+Somehow the fifteen-year-old ended up being marched to the headquarters of General George Washington, the opposing commander-in-chief.
 He joined the Continental Army during the Siege of Boston.
 After the Continental Army was reorganized Eustace served successively as an aide-de-camp to Charles Lee, Joseph Reed, John Sullivan (1777) and Nathanael Greene (1779).